mkashwin/unifiednamespace/README.md

 * Both [HiveMQ](hivemq.com/mqtt-cloud-broker/) and [EMQX](https://www.emqx.com/en/cloud) provide fully managed cloud services which might be interesting offer to explore for your cloud / enterprise MQTT Cluster

 #### <a id="broker_plugin"></a>
 >**Important Note:** The community edition of these brokers do not provide all functionalities. e.g. EMQX community doesn't allow plugins to be triggered on message delivery (this is an enterprise feature).
-As I wanted this solution to be completely open source and free, I decided to write an MQTT client subscribing to `"#"`.
+As I wanted this solution to be completely open source and free, I decided to write an MQTT client subscribing to `"#/<enterprise>"`.
 This works but is less efficient than creating a plugin within the broker and natively persisting the messages to a database.
 However if you go for the enterprise version, I would recommend creating a plugin instead of the [MQTT Listeners](#plugin--mqtt-client-to-subscribe-and-write-to-the-above-data-bases) provided here for better performance.
+But for most scenarios, an MQTT client should suffice.

 Hence I decided to write [my own plugin](#plugin--mqtt-client-to-subscribe-and-write-to-the-above-data-bases)  as an MQTT client which listens to the broker and on message persists the message ( either the GraphDB or the Historian)
 ---